Last updated on April 25th, 2023 at 01:02 pm

 - Remember that social media gives you control of settings.
 Not everyone would have their profile locked down before the attack, and that is okay; people are not doing anything wrong by not expecting to be harassed.
 It is prudent to lock down your social media in advance, but it’s not your fault if it did not occur to you.

 - If you are attacked, lock down your social media.
 Take full advantage of privacy settings.
-Make posts private, make your friends list private, and make pictures and videos private.
+Make posts private, make your friends list private, and take pictures and videos private.
 On Facebook, if you want to leave some posts private, you can still limit who can comment.
-Feel free to block people who harass.
+Feel free to block people who harass you.
 You don’t owe anyone access to your private social media channels.

 - Reach out for support.
 Voices for Vaccines and Vaccinate Your Family has several resources to help deal with anti-vaccine attacks.
 For healthcare providers, Shots Heard Around the World has useful materials.
 Reach out to us.
 I am also happy to respond to messages from people who need help.
 Don’t be alone, like a page or person; there are things you can do.